 S-4 County Level Aggregation

-At the county level of aggregation, the contribution to the error in loss cost estimates attributable to the sampling process shall be negligible.
+At the county level of aggregation, the contribution to the error in hurricane loss cost estimates attributable to the sampling process shall be negligible.

-Purpose: The intent of this standard is to ensure that sufficient runs of the simulation have been made or a suitable sampling design invoked so that the contribution to the error of the loss cost estimates due to its probabilistic nature is negligible.
-To be negligible, the standard error of each output range must be less than 2.5% of the loss cost estimate.
+Purpose: The intent of this standard is to ensure that sufficient runs of the simulation have been made or a suitable sampling design invoked so that the contribution to the error of the hurricane loss cost estimates due to its probabilistic nature is negligible.
+To be negligible, the standard error of each output range must be less than 2.5% of the hurricane loss cost estimate.

 Relevant Form: G-3, Statistical Standards Expert Certification